bupt-ai-cz/HIAST/README.md

 # HIAST: Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation

-## This repo. will be updated soon!
+## This repository will be updated soon!

 ## Overview